Allegiance

 time, his kingdom was the greatest political power the world had yet seen.

-Nevertheless, within two generations the
+Nevertheless, within two generations, the

-Neo-Babylonian Empire was overthrown and replaced by an even greater power, the
+Neo-Babylonian Empire was overthrown and replaced by an even greater power, “the

-“Kingdom of the Medes and the Persians.”
-It has been thus throughout
+Kingdom of the Medes and the Persians.”
+It has been so throughout human

-emperors and their supporters, especially those in the Church.
+those in the Church.

 Previously, Nebuchadnezzar learned the same